 Your Company has an effective risk management framework which helps the Board tomonitor the state of controls in key business processes.
 Your Company has well-establishedprocedures for internal controls commensurate with its size and operations.
 Theorganisation is appropriately staffed with qualified and experienced personnel forimplementing and monitoring the internal control environment.

-The Board periodically reviews reports of compliance with all laws applicable to theCompany.
+The Board periodically reviews the state of compliance with all laws applicable to theCompany.
 The Company has an IT enabled tool incorporating all applicable legal complianceswhich are marked to their respective owners.
-The compliance library is updatedperiodically covering all changes w.r.t.
-Laws/Regulations.
+The compliance library is updatedperiodically covering all changes with respect to Laws/Regulations.

 Related Party Transactions (RPTs)

 Your Company enters into various transactions with related parties as defined underSection 2(76) of the Companies Act 2013.
 All the RPTs are undertaken in compliance withthe provisions set out in Companies Act 2013 and the Listing Regulations.
-Your Companyhas a robust process for RPTs and the transactions with Related Parties are referred tothe Audit Committee for its approval at the scheduled quarterly meetings or as may becalled upon from time to time along with all relevant information of such transactions.
+Your Companyhas a robust process for RPTs and the transactions with related parties are referred tothe audit committee for its approval at the scheduled quarterly meetings or as may becalled upon from time to time along with all relevant information.

-The Policy on materiality of RPTs and dealing with RPTs as approved by the Board may beaccessed on the Company's website at www.akzonobel.co.in.
+Your Company's Policy on materiality of RPTs and dealing with RPTs may be accessed onthe Company's website at www.akzonobel.co.in.

-Your Directors draw attention of the members to Note 34 to the financial statementwhich contains the requisite disclosures.
+Your Directors draw attention of the members to Note 34 to the financial statementswhich contains the requisite disclosures.

 Loans Guarantees & Investments